Kris Jenner Opts For Jennifer Lawrence’s Wedding Over Kim K.’s Birthday Dinner

 By the looks of her Instagram Story, Kim Kardashian West celebrated her birthday last night with a dinner party, a game of Cards Against Humanity, a makeover from none other than Kylie Jenner, and a pink ribbon proclaiming that “today is all about me.”
 One family member must have missed that last memo, though: momager Kris Jenner decided to skip the pre-birthday dinner and head to Rhode Island instead for Jennifer Lawrence’s wedding.

-Kardashian West has joked before that she is no longer Jenner’s favorite daughter, but skipping her birthday festivities?
+Kardashian West has joked before that she is no longer Jenner’s favourite daughter, but skipping her birthday festivities?
 Ice cold.

 Lawrence married Cooke Maroney at the Belcourt of Newport in front of 150 guests.
 Jenner was photographed arriving at the mansion with her boyfriend, Corey Gamble — and they weren’t the only stars in attendance.
 Nicole Richie, Adele, and Ashley Olsen, among others, also flew out to Newport for the nuptials.
 According to The Daily Mail, Jenner and Gamble were also spotted grabbing some late-night burgers after the party.